 Recognition In The Law

-Mark has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system and has been recognized by Chambers USA: America's Leading Business Lawyers since 2003.
-He has also been selected for inclusion in the 2006-2019 Florida Super Lawyers® lists.
-He has been selected by his peers for inclusion in The Best Lawyers in America© since 2007 for bankruptcy and creditor-debtor rights law.
+Mark has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ and has been recognized by Chambers USA: America's Leading Business Lawyers since 2003.
+He has also been selected for inclusion in the 2006-2019 Florida Super Lawyers lists.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Bankruptcy and Creditor-Debtor Rights Law (2007 - present), Insolvency and Reorganization Law and Litigation - Bankruptcy (2012 - present).
 In 2001, Mark was honored by The Florida Bar Business Law Section as its Outstanding Member of the Year.

 Mark received his law degree from the University of Florida in 1982 and served a judicial clerkship to the Florida 2nd District Court of Appeals.
 He received his bachelor's degree, with high honors, from the University of Tennessee in 1979 and is a member of Phi Beta Kappa and Omicron Delta Kappa.